Letdown2491/bloom/README.md

 # Bloom
-make
-Bloom is a simple to use and intuitive file manager utilizing Blossom and NIP-96 servers to store files in a distributed way.
+Bloom is a simple to use and intuitive file manager interface for Blossom and NIP-96 servers, alowing users to store files in a distributed way easily.

 ## What can Bloom do?
-- **No accounts, no passwords:** sign in with your Nostr account.
+- **No accounts, no passwords:** sign in with your Nostr npub via browser extension (NIP-07), or remote signer (NIP-46).
 - **Stay organized:** See everything stored on each server at a glance.
+Want to store stuff in folders?
+No problem!
+While Blossom servers do not support this by default, Bloom leverages lists (NIP-51) to store links to blobs in a way that resembles a traditional filesystem.
-- **Keep files safe:** Make backup copies on other servers with just a few clicks.
+- **Keep files safe:** Make backup copies on other servers with just a two clicks.
+- **Keep files private:** At upload, users have the option of marking files as private which encrypts the payload with AES-GCM (NIP-44) locally before sending it to the defined servers.
+Note that since files are store on the user's local machine, Bloom cannot currently encrypt files that already exist on a remote server.
-- **Share easily:** Grab ready-to-use links without digging through menus or share directly to Nostr by creating a note with embedded media.
+- **Share easily:** Grab ready-to-use links without digging through menus or share directly to Nostr by creating a note with embedded media or sending it to other users directly via DM (NIP-04) or private DM (NIP-17 encrypted via NIP-44 and sealed via NIP-59).
 - **Metadata support:** Bloom fully supports editing blob metadata both at time of upload and at any point after.
 This is done through Nostr NIP-94 support.
-This allows users to "rename" blob hashes to human-readable names and add additional data for certain filetypes like ID3 tags to music files.
+This allows users to "rename" blob hashes to human-readable names and add additional data for certain filetypes.
+Users can also set a "folder" tag on the fly.
+Bloom also has an option to remove EXIF metadata from images at the time of upload.
-- **Media support:** Play your music right from Bloom, and with rich metadata support, actually know what you're playing :-D
+- **Media support:** Play your music right from Bloom, and with rich metadata support, actually know what you're playing.
+Audio files with ID3 tags will be automatically paarsed and converted into metadata tags at the time of upload.
-- **Connection Management:** Manage your media servers and Nostr relays right from Bloom.
+- **Connection management:** Manage your Blossom and NIP-96 servers as well as Nostr relay list (NIP-65) right from Bloom.
+We also support Satellite.earth's API if you use their servers for uploads.
+- **Fully customizeable:** Control various UI elements right from the Settings page.

 ## Before You Start
-- Use a browser that supports Nostr extensions (for example, Alby)
-- Have the addresses of the Blossom servers you want to use.
-I have added a few popular options by default in case you don't have any preference.
+- You need a browser with a Nostr extension such as Alby installed, or have a remote signer such as Amber available.

 ## Quick Start
 ```bash